JimDesu/basis-lang/spec.md

 ### H.8 Failure-Message Hierarchy Extension

 A downstream module *may* add new children to an imported failure-message hierarchy (&sect;4.9), declaring children of a foreign root or of any imported descendant.
-The hierarchy participates in the same cross-module coherence machinery as class instances (&sect;9.15, &sect;9.17).
+Intra-module uniqueness and open downstream extension govern the hierarchy; whether the hierarchy should additionally participate in a named-selection mechanism in the style of &sect;9.15 is an acknowledged open question, deliberately deferred (it fits the &sect;2 selection mechanism's criterion &mdash; children are named declarations &mdash; but no design is committed here).

 Payload-class covariance (&sect;4.8, &sect;9.17) keeps the extension safe: a `| SomeRoot t -> ...` handler binds the payload at `SomeRoot`'s payload class and operates on it through that class's operations only.
 Descendant payload classes are covariant subclasses by construction, so they support those operations; adding new descendants cannot widen what a parent-class handler can observe.